GincoAutomation/server/architecture.md

 ```

 ## Events:
-An event is a message send on the bus (both CAN bus as well websockets to all clients) that something has happened.
+An event is a message send (broadcast) on the bus (both CAN bus as well websockets to all clients) that something has happened.
 E.g. the state of a device has changed.
 An event message contains the following properties:
 ```
 {
-  type // oneof ['stateChange']
-  time // UTC timestamp when the event took place data { // depending on the type of event
+  type // oneof ['stateChange', uiInput] time // UTC timestamp when the event took place data { // depending on the type of event
     // for stateChange
     deviceId // id of the device that changed state oldState // previous state object
     state // new state object
+    // for UI
+    client // client who fired the event

   }
 }
 ```